divio/divio-cloud-docs/essentials/ssl-certificates.rst

 you have a good reason not to, we advise that you set this up for your site, so that when your visitors arrive on a url such as http://example.com/ they will be redirected to https://example.com/.

-.. seealso:: HTTPS redirects in our Developer Handbook:
+.. seealso:: HTTPS redirects in our documentation:

   * :ref:`HTTP redirects <redirects>`
   * :ref:`in Aldryn Django application <django_protocol_redirects>`